ajcwebdev/ajcwebdev-serverless/README.md

 ### serverless deploy

 The `sls deploy` command deploys your entire service via CloudFormation.
-Run this command when you have made infrastructure changes (i.e., you edited `serverless.yml`).
+Run this command when you have made infrastructure changes such as editing `serverless.yml`.

 ```bash
 serverless deploy